brooksbp/pic16f690-examples/README.md

 ![](https://i.postimg.cc/wjCZbywj/IMG-1332.jpg)

-Note that a decoupling capacitor should be placed between Vdd and Vss.
+**Note**: a decoupling capacitor should be placed between Vdd and Vss.
 We will add that later.

 Write a program ([empty.c](empty.c)) in C: